wp-plugins/bulletproof-security/readme.txt

 = Does BulletProof Security work on every type of Server? =

 Compatible With:
-Apache CGI configured Servers
+1. Apache CGI configured Servers
-Apache DSO configured Servers (May require file permission and/or Ownership changes) Nginx frontend Server with Apache backend Server LiteSpeed Servers
+2. Apache DSO configured Servers (May require file/folder permission and/or Ownership changes)
+3. Nginx frontend Server with Apache backend Server
+4. LiteSpeed Servers

 BulletProof Security uses .htaccess website security files, which are specific to Apache Linux Servers.
 BPS is compatible with Apache Linux Servers, LiteSpeed Servers, Nginx Servers (if the Nginx Server is the frontend Server and Apache Linux Server is the backend Server).
 If you do not know what type of Server